laravel/forge-docs/src/sites/envoyer.md

 ```

 :::tip Envoyer API Access

 To future-proof the integration, consider providing Forge with additional access permissions.
 You can update your Envoyer’s API token in Forge at any point.
 :::

-## Linking your Envoyer account to Forge
+## Linking Your Envoyer Account To Forge

 Next, it’s time to link Forge with your Envoyer API token.
 Navigate to your account settings in Forge and click on the [Envoyer navigation item](https://forge.laravel.com/user-profile/envoyer).

 ![Envoyer panel in Forge's Account settings](/img/forge-envoyer-panel.png)

-## Creating new Sites with Envoyer
+## Creating New Sites With Envoyer

 When creating a new site in Forge, you’ll notice a new option labeled “Configure with Envoyer”.
 Toggle this option to reveal a dropdown menu, where you can either select an existing Envoyer project or create a brand new one.